Scheduled MonumentsEnglandWallington Bridge

 What is Wallington Bridge?

-Wallington Bridge is a stone bridge located in Northumberland that dates to the medieval period.
+Wallington Bridge is a stone arch bridge located in Northumberland that dates to the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002903.

 Who is responsible for protecting Wallington Bridge?